• Skip to primary navigation

 Follow the tips below to ensure that you get that perfect French baguette every single time.

-1. use unopened and unexpired yeast that was stored int a cool and dry area - make sure the instant yeast is in an original, unopened package, and that it has not expired (note that instant yeast has a relatively shorter shelf life).
+1. Use unopened and unexpired yeast that was stored int a cool and dry area.
+Make sure the instant yeast is in an original, unopened package, and that it has not expired (note that instant yeast has a relatively shorter shelf life).

-2. the yeast mixture should start to bubble - when mixing the yeast in lukewarm water, the mixture should start to bubble and develop a yeasty aroma.
+2. The yeast mixture should start to bubble.
+When mixing the yeast in lukewarm water, the mixture should start to bubble and develop a yeasty aroma.

-4. use a bench scraper - french baguette dough is very sticky with 75% hydration (flour to water ratio).
+4. Use a bench scraper.
+French baguette dough is very sticky with 75% hydration (flour to water ratio).
 So a bench scraper is very helpful to help handle and transfer the dough.
 You can also use flour if needed during transfer.

-5. fold and press when shaping the dough - there are many different techniques to use when shaping baguettes.
+5. Fold and press when shaping the dough.
+There are many different techniques to use when shaping baguettes.
 The key is to fold and press to seal the edges so that air pockets get trapped inside the dough.
 This is why you see large air holes when you cut into baguettes.

-6. serve fresh out of the oven - French baguettes are best when they are fresh out of the oven.
+6. Serve fresh out of the oven.
+French baguettes are best when they are fresh out of the oven.
 If you need to store them for longer periods of time, you can freeze them to extend their freshness.

 How to Serve French Baguettes

-These homemade no knead French baguettes are just what bread dreams are made of -- light, tender and airy crumb inside, and a crispy, crunchy crust outside. | aheadofthyme.com
+These homemade no knead French Baguettes are just what bread dreams are made of — beautifully golden loaves with a crisp crust and soft, airy interior. | aheadofthyme.com

 More Homemade Bread Recipes